One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Non-conservative SIP. Setting and main results

 We start with the analysis of the purely absorbing ${\rm SIP}$.
 As already anticipated in Section \ref{sec:intro-non-consevative}, we shall see that understanding the case $\theta\equiv 0$ is one of the key ingredients for the spectral analysis of the setting with general $\theta$.

 Observe that substituting $\theta\equiv 0$ in \eqref{eq:gen-res} gives rise to a system in which all particles are never created, and get annihilated one at the time, until the system eventually gets empty.
 In particular, $L_{G,\alpha,\omega,0}$, interpreted as an infinite matrix, is similar to a block lower triangular one.
 Moreover, the blocks on the diagonal --- each for any total number of particles $k\in \N_0$ in the bulk of the system --- are of finite size and describe the following finite-state Markov chains.
 The case $k=1$ corresponds to a process with just one particle in the bulk, which moves as ${\rm RW}(G,\alpha)$ defined in Section \ref{sec2}, additionally killed at rate $\omega_x\ge 0$ when sitting on $x\in V$.
 We refer to this process as ${\rm RW}(G,\alpha,\omega)$.
 The case $k\ge 2$ is similar, with $k$ interacting particles evolving in the bulk as ${\rm SIP}_k(G,\alpha)$, each independently killed with rate $\omega_x\ge 0$ when sitting at $x\in V$.
-Each of these Markov chains, say ${\rm SIP}_k(G,\alpha,\omega)$, are sub-stochastic.
-Moreover, since the conservative ${\rm SIP}_k(G,\alpha)$ admits $\mu_{\alpha,k}$ in \eqref{mu-def} as its unique reversible measure, all eigenvalues of (the negative of) the generator of ${\rm SIP}_k(G,\alpha,\omega)$ (see \eqref{eq:gen-res-abs}) are real and strictly positive.
+Each of these Markov chains, say ${\rm SIP}_k(G,\alpha,\omega)$, \fs{is} sub-stochastic.
+Moreover, since the conservative ${\rm SIP}_k(G,\alpha)$ admits $\mu_{\alpha,k}$ in \eqref{mu-def} as its unique reversible measure, all eigenvalues of (the negative of) the generator of ${\rm SIP}_k(G,\alpha,\omega)$ (see \eqref{eq:gen-res-abs}) are real; \fs{as the conservative system is irreducible, ${\rm supp}(\omega)\neq \emp$ further ensures that such eigenvalues are} strictly positive.
 Letting ${\rm gap}_k(G,\alpha,\omega)$, $k\ge 1$, be the lowest of such eigenvalues, we write (cf.\ \eqref{eq:gap-sip-def})

 Similarly, we introduce the spectral gap of ${\rm RW}(G,\alpha,\omega)$ as

 Our main result of this section establishes that, as soon as the killing rate $\omega$ is not identically zero, the spectral gaps in \eqref{eq:gap-sip-gap-k-non-conservative} and \eqref{eq:gap-rw-abs} coincide, regardless of the underlying geometry and of the site weights --- even when $\alpha_{\rm min}\in (0,1)$.
 This spectral gap identity stands in stark contrast to the behavior observed in the conservative setting, where restrictions are imposed on the value of $\alpha_{\rm min}$. \begin{theorem}[$\theta\equiv0$] For all graphs $G=(V,(c_{xy})_{x,y\in V})$, and site weights $\alpha=(\alpha_x)_{x\in V}$, $\omega=(\omega_x)_{x\in V}$ with $\omega\neq 0$, we have